Logo Voyage

 Filled plate at a buffet restaurant in Kigali

-The local "Brochettes" (kebabs) are delicious and are available in most bars and restaurants, as well as ubiquitous vendors along the roads.
+The local "Brochettes" (skewers) are delicious and are available in most bars and restaurants, as well as ubiquitous vendors along the roads.
 Small bars will primarily serve goat brochettes, and goat liver brochettes are often of higher quality to the locals.
 Zingalo is goat intestine, sometimes also served as a brochette.
 Some locals prefer this and it could be brought to you without asking at very "local" places.
 So, if you prefer not to eat zingalo, try to see whether other diners seem to be enjoying the spiral looking treat and specify you do not want it when you order ("OYA zingalo").
 Some restaurants also serve beef and fish brochettes, and a few will serve chicken.
 Brochettes are usually served with french fries ("frites") or fried or grilled ibitoke.

 If Rwanda has a staple food, it is ibitoke (sing. igitoke).
 Ibitoke are starchy, potato-like bananas, which are not sweet like plantains.
 While plantains are available in Rwanda, they are not seen as particularly Rwandan food.
 Igitoke/banana are served boiled in sauce, grilled, or even fried.
 You can also refer to them as matoke, which is usually easier for foreigners to pronounce.
 The sweet bananas in Rwanda are delicious but considerably smaller than the matoke bananas.
 If you want this type of banana, ask for small banana or sweet banana.